-One of the reasons I’m happy to have someone like Stephen Kozicki on the podcast is because he brings an entirely different perspective to the process of negotiation through his approach to creating and discovering value.
+One of the reasons I’m happy to have someone like Stephen Kozicki on the podcast is because he brings an entirely different perspective to the process of negotiation through his approach to discovering and creating value.
 Stephen takes a very data-based, provable approach that serves incredibly well because it removes egos from the process and demonstrates tangible outcomes that offers of lower price alone cannot overcome.
-Listen to hear Stephen’s detailed approach to working out, creating, and discovering value in negotiations.
+Listen to hear Stephen’s detailed approach to working out, discovering and creating value in negotiations.

 Outline of This Episode

 - [0:43] The fascinating history of Stephen’s negotiation experience

 - [3:37] Discovering new value in negotiations that you don’t know exist

 - [5:15] Why is it important to demonstrate value tangibly?